MLC Admission Requirements

 Typical High School GradesB+

 You will need above average high school grades to get into Martin Luther College.
 The average high school GPA of the admitted freshman class at Martin Luther College was 3.49 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #14 in Minnesota for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as MLC accepts 71% of students who apply.
+If your high school grades are above the average 3.49 GPA, you have a very good chance of being admitted as MLC accepts 89% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|